 Focuses on waves and optics concepts in physics: thermodynamics, harmonic and standing waves, superposition and interference, Doppler Effect, polarization, diffraction, reflection, refraction and dispersion, Rayleigh scattering, and photoelectric effect and quanta.
 Includes analyses using calculus and lab activities.
-Cannot be taken for credit if credit received for TESC 123.
-Prerequisite: a minimum grade of 2.0 in either TESC 122 or T PHYS 122; and a minimum grade of 2.0 in either TMATH 125 or MATH 125.
+Prerequisite: a minimum grade of 2.0 in T PHYS 122; and a minimum grade of 2.0 in either TMATH 125 or MATH 125.